rawleyfowler/e/README.md

 ## Why GNU Emacs?

-I don't like doom emacs, and modal (Vim) editing doesn't really appeal to me anymore.
+I don't like Doom Emacs, and modal (Vim) editing doesn't really appeal to me anymore.
 I really like Nano, but I can't extend Nano with useful things as easily, so instead, I use GNU Emacs.